Sharp Convergence Rates for Empirical Optimal Transport with Smooth Costs: Upper Bounds for Compactly Supported Measures

 where the final bound is a straightforward consequence of Chebyshev's inequality, and where we have used the fact that $|\varphi_0|,|\psi_0| \leq 1$.
 It thus remains to bound $\bbE[\Delta_n]$.
 This last is a sum of expected suprema of empirical processes indexed by convex Lipschitz functions, upper bounds for which can be obtained via Dudley's chaining technique~\citep{dudley2014} in terms of the metric entropy of the class $\calF_{L,U}(K)$.
 Specifically, recall that for all $\epsilon > 0$, the $\epsilon$-metric entropy of a set $A$ contained in a metric space $(\calX, \eta)$ is the logarithm of the $\epsilon$-covering number $N(\epsilon, A,\eta)$ of $(A, \eta)$, defined by

-The following version of Dudley's bound will be sufficient for our purposes, and can be deduced for instance from Lemma~16 of~\cite{vonluxburg2004}. \begin{lemma}[\cite{vonluxburg2004}] Let $\calG$ be a set of real-valued measurable functions on $\bbR^d$.
+The following version of Dudley's bound will be sufficient for our purposes, and can be deduced for instance from Lemma~16 of~\cite{vonluxburg2004} (see also Lemma~3.2 of~\cite{vandegeer2000}). \begin{lemma}[\cite{vonluxburg2004}] Let $\calG$ be a set of real-valued measurable functions on $\bbR^d$.
 Then,

-\end{lemma} Tight bounds on the metric entropy of the class $\calF_{L,U}(K)$ are well-known, and were first obtained in general dimension $d$ by~\cite{bronshtein1976} (see also~\cite{dudley2014}).
+\end{lemma} Tight bounds on the metric entropy of the class $\calF_{L,U}(K)$ are well known, and were first obtained in general dimension $d$ by~\cite{bronshtein1976} (see also~\cite{dudley2014}).
 The following is a version of Bronshtein's result stated in Theorem 1 of \cite{guntuboyina2012b} with explicit dependence on the constants $L$ and $U$, which we shall also use in Section~\ref{sec:upper_bounds_unbounded}. \begin{lemma}[\cite{bronshtein1976}] There exist universal constants $C,\epsilon_0 > 0$ such that for every $L,U > 0$ and $b > a$, we have for all $\epsilon \leq \epsilon_0(U+L(b-a))$,

 \end{lemma} Notice that, by condition~\ref{assm:S1},

 and the same upper bound holds for the covering number $N(\cdot, \calF_{1,1}(\calY), L^2(\nu_n))$.
 Combine these facts with equation~\eqref{eq:emp_proc_red} and with Lemmas~\ref{lem:chaining}--\ref{lem:bronshtein} to deduce that for any $\tau > 0$,